Computer Architecture at UCSB:

 I have been lucky enough to work with some amazing people: graduate students, teaching assistants, and collaborators.
 Below are some of the awards we have won in recent years

 - IEEE Micro Top Pick: Jonathan Valamehr, Melissa Chase, Seny Kamara, Andrew Putnam, Dan Shumow, Vinod Vaikuntanathan, and Timothy Sherwood.
-Inspection Resistant Memory Architectures, IEEE Micro: Micro's Top Picks from Computer Architecture Conferences (IEEE Micro - top pick), January-February 2013.
+Inspection Resistant Memory Architectures, IEEE Micro: Micro's Top Picks from Computer Architecture Conferences, January-February 2013.

 - UCSB Academic Senate Distinguished Teaching Award.
 This is a campus-level award given to faculty who have successfully united teaching and research and can only be won once in a career.
 Awarded April 2012.